 Background, Education, and Teaching

-A founding member of the Israel Association for Civil Rights (ACRI) since 1974, Professor Ruth Gavison specializes in legal theory, philosophy of human rights and the integration of justice, morals, society and ethics.
-She is an important figure in Israeli discourse on human rights, democracy and Israeli society in general.
+A founding member of the Israel Association for Civil Rights (ACRI) since 1974, Professor Ruth Gavison specialized in legal theory, philosophy of human rights and the integration of justice, morals, society and ethics.
+She was an important figure in Israeli discourse on human rights, democracy, and Israeli society in general.

 Between 1978 and 1980 she was a visiting professor at Yale University Law School and was promoted to the rank of full professor at the Hebrew University of Jerusalem in 1990.
 From 1990 to 1991 she also served as a visiting professor at the University of Southern California in Los Angeles, and between 1998 and 1999 she was a fellow at Princeton University’s Center for Human Values.

 Gavison became that Haim Cohn Professor of Human Rights on the faculty of the Hebrew University in 1984.
 She served as the chairperson of the Association of Civil Rights in Israel (ACRI) for a number of terms (1975–1977, 1982–1984, 1986–1987 and 1992–1994) and between 1996 and 1999 was its president.
 She has been a member of the International Commission of Jurists since 1997.